-Erie Neighborhood House, a progressive social service agency serving the Chicago metropolitan area and dedicated to promoting a just and inclusive society is seeking an Assistant Teacher in the Toddler Classroom.
-The Assistant Teacher’s basic function is to work with a classroom team in the education and general development of 2 and 3 year old children following Erie, ISBE, Head Start, NAEYC, and DCFS standards/philosophies.
+Erie Neighborhood House, a progressive social service agency serving the Chicago metropolitan area and dedicated to promoting a just and inclusive society, is seeking an Assistant Teacher to work in our NAEYC-accredited Childcare Program.
+Reporting to the Lead Teacher, the Assistant Teacher’s basic function is to be responsible for actively participating with the classroom team in the education and general development of the children following Erie House, Head Start, Illinois State Board of Education, DFSS, NAEYC and DCFS standards/philosophies.

-- With the classroom team plans, prepares and implements developmentally appropriate child-initiated and teacher-directed activities for individuals and small/large groups of children.
-These activities should address needs identified in the assessments and promote multiculturalism, present challenges and develop critical thinking skills.
+- With the classroom team, plans, prepares, and implements developmentally appropriate child-initiated and teacher-directed activities for individuals and small and large groups of children.

-- Monitors overall health and safety of all children on a daily basis and reports any signs of illness, injury or possible abuse to the classroom lead teacher.
+- Monitors overall health and safety of all children on a daily basis and reports any signs of illness, injury or abuse to the Lead Teacher.

-- Physical constraints required include the ability to lift and carry children and other items weighing up to 50 pounds.
+- Physical constraints required include but not limited to: the ability to lift and carry children and other items weighing up to 50 pounds, for purposes such as lifting a hurt child or lifting a child for the safety evacuation of the building during emergencies

 - Exhibits sincere interest in working with children and is knowledgeable regarding children's development and growth.

-- Upon offer of employment, must complete all forms related to hiring, including Erie’s application and employment status and 3 letters of recommendation.
-In addition, must complete all DCFS forms, including a Criminal Background Check, Fingerprinting, and a Child Abuse and Neglect Background Check.
+Upon offer of employment, must complete all forms related to hiring, including Erie's application and employment status and 3 letters of recommendation.
+In addition, must complete all DFSS forms, including a Criminal Background Check, Fingerprinting, and a Child Abuse and Neglect Background Check.

 Erie Neighborhood House is an Equal Opportunity Employer